 With user testing, you can discover exactly which elements of your platform will trip up users in the future, including confusing navigation, sign-in problems, compatibility issues with mobile devices, and more.
-Our philosophy is that we need to observe the way users interact with the product in real-world scenarios before launching it to the entire market, and it’s paid off.
+Our philosophy is to observe how users interact with the product in real-world scenarios before launching it to the entire market, and it’s paid off.

 - Gaining an Objective Perspective

-Sometimes when you are as closely involved with a product as we were, it’s difficult to look at it objectively.
-By testing it with real users, we were able to get a fresh and unbiased view of our work.
-We were able to look at it from the perspective of the professionals that would actually log in and use our system every day, which made it easier for us to design an ERP experience around their needs.
+Sometimes, when you are as closely involved with a product as we were, it’s difficult to look at it objectively.
+By testing it with real users, we got a fresh and unbiased view of our work.
+We could look at it from the perspective of the professionals who would actually log in and use our system daily, making it easier for us to design an ERP experience around their needs.

 Direct Link to End-Users

-By now you have a clearer view of how we approached the design of our software, but like everything we do, we went the extra mile by keeping a direct link to our end users.
-Because we don’t use third parties to implement and manage our software (like most legacy ERP providers do) we keep an open line of communication and receive feedback so that we keep our ERP delightful and relevant, even as users’ needs (inevitably) change.
+By now, you have a clearer view of how we approached the design of our software, but like everything we do, we went the extra mile by keeping a direct link to our end users.
+Because we don’t use third parties to implement and manage our software (like most legacy ERP providers do) we keep an open line of communication and receive feedback to keep our ERP delightful and relevant, even as users’ needs (inevitably) change.

 Ensure a Positive ERP Experience With 10X ERP